junxit/us-congress-bills-113/bill.md

 >     - **(iv)** jellyfish proliferation limiting community access to water during peak tourism seasons;
 >     - **(v)** flooding which may be related to sea level rise or wetland degradation or loss; or
 >     - **(vi)** low dissolved oxygen conditions in estuarine waters and related nutrient management.
->   - **(D)** *Priority* The Administrator shall give priority for the competitive awards described in subparagraph (A) to national estuary programs that are not part of the Geographic Programs as described in the explanatory statement referred to in section 4 of the Consolidated Appropriations Act, 2014 (Public Law 113–76; 128 Stat.
-7 and printed on page H978 of the Congressional Record on January 15, 2014).

 ## § 2.
 Authorization of appropriations